damian-lis/portfolio-website/README.md

   }
 ```

 As we can see above, it is a fairly extensive method, in which all notifications about input with the submit type are searched at the beginning.
-Then, when the toggle parameter with the value "on" is passed to the method (as in the discussed case), two setProps helpers are called depending on the length of the notification table .
+Then, when the toggle parameter with the value "on" is passed to the method (as in the discussed case), two setProps helpers are called depending on the length of the notification array .
 The first helper sets the appropriate styles to appear notification after the specified time, which increases with iteration through the array with notification elements (index \* notificationDuration), and the second helper sets the removal of previously set styles after a set time (delay + notificationDuration).

 In the case of the last iteration on the notification elements array, the second helper, which removes the set styles by the earlier one, is not called (so that the user can see the notification continuously until he receives a response from the server).